 - should there be exemptions and what might those be?

 Some jobs are already exempt from the general working age requirement, including: babysitters, performers in recorded and live entertainment, newspaper carriers, and students in work-study programs.
-These jobs will not be impacted by the new age requirements or rules around light work.
+These jobs are not impacted by the new age requirements or rules around light work.